On This Page

 Applicants wishing to register as Nurse Practitioners must pass the Registered Nurse (Extended Class) Jurisprudence Examination.

 The Jurisprudence Examination is not part of annual renewal, and current members will not be required to take the exam unless they are applying to change their category or class.
+(For example, if a nurse in the General Class applies to join the Extended Class, or if an RPN member applies to become an RN member.)

 The examination is completed online through a secure website that can only be accessed by applicants to the College.
 Examination results are valid for five years.